awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 kms.cancelKeyDeletion(cancelKeyDeletionRequest);
 ```

-The status of the CMK changes from **Pending Deletion** to **Disabled**\.
-To use the CMK, you must [enable it](enabling-keys.md)\.
+The status of the KMS key changes from **Pending Deletion** to **Disabled**\.
+To use the KMS key, you must [enable it](enabling-keys.md)\.

 ## Adding permission to schedule and cancel key deletion<a name="deleting-keys-adding-permission"></a>

-If you use IAM policies to allow AWS KMS permissions, all IAM users and roles that have AWS administrator access \(`"Action": "*"`\) or AWS KMS full access \(`"Action": "kms:*"`\) are already allowed to schedule and cancel key deletion for AWS KMS CMKs\.
-If you rely on the key policy alone to allow AWS KMS permissions, you might need to add additional permissions to allow your IAM users and roles to delete CMKs\.
-To add those permissions, use one of the following procedures\.
+If you use IAM policies to allow AWS KMS permissions, all IAM users and roles that have AWS administrator access \(`"Action": "*"`\) or AWS KMS full access \(`"Action": "kms:*"`\) are already allowed to schedule and cancel key the deletion of KMS keys\.
+If you rely on the key policy alone to allow AWS KMS permissions, you might need to add additional permissions to allow your IAM users and roles to delete KMS keys\.
+You can add those permissions in the AWS KMS console or by using the AWS KMS API\.

 ### Adding permission to schedule and cancel key deletion \(console\)<a name="deleting-keys-adding-permission-console"></a>